-I first heard of this documentary when I saw it recommended on the Bipolar, Uninvited blog.
+I first heard of the documentary Out of Mind, Out of Sight when I saw it recommended on the Bipolar, Uninvited blog.
 It sounded interesting, so I wanted to check it out.

 It’s shot at an inpatient unit in a forensic psychiatry facility in Brockville, Canada.
 All of the patients had committed a criminal offense but the courts found them not criminally responsible on account of mental disorder (NCRMD), the Canadian term for not guilty by reason of insanity.
 To be found NCRMD, essentially the court must be convinced that at the time of the offense the person was affected by their illness to the point that they were unable to distinguish right from wrong.
 There’s more info on NCRMD on the Mental Health Commission of Canada‘s website.